cloudspace/mockups/README.md

 #### Running MongoDB

-To run MongoDB:
+Run MongoDB:

-    mongod
+    sudo mongod

 This will start the server (not as a daemon, logging to STDOUT) in your current terminal.
+If it runs, kill the process with CTRL + C and then run it in the background:

+  sudo mongod &